rutujapatil-afk/rutujapatil-afk/README.md

 - **📊 Project Management**
   - Managed **timelines, tasks & cross-functional teams** using Trello, Asana, and MS Project.
-  - Created dashboards, reports, and Gantt charts to keep things on track (and people sane).
+  - Created dashboards, reports, and Gantt charts to keep projects on track.
   - Coordinated technical and non-technical efforts across sprints and deliverables.

 - **💡 Problem-Solving with Impact**